Where to stay in Lisbon Coast? Boutique hotels. Luxury hotels and holiday homes in Cascais, Sintra, Ericeira and Setubal

 On the way there, you should plan a short stop in Azeitão.
 This town is well known for its excellent wines and cheeses.
 A very popular beach south of Lisbon is the Costa da Caparica with many restaurants and beach bars.
 A perfect place for swimming or just lazing on the sand.
 This Setúbal peninsula can be reached either via the Tejo Bridge, by ferry or by bus.

-Stay in a romantic manor house on the Setúbal peninsula with its diverse landscapes, charming villages, and towns.
+Stay in a romantic manor house or beach hotel on the Setúbal peninsula with its diverse landscapes, charming villages, and towns.
 Or spend a beachside holiday in a villa tucked away amidst pristine pine forests.

 Gastronomy Lisbon Coast